top of page

 Cartoon dog

 A behaviour consultation is necessary when your dog has developed problems that are more serious than those that can be resolved with basic training, as there may be underlying reasons as to why your dog behaves the way he does.
-Some examples include showing aggression towards people and/or other dogs, biting, separation anxiety, excessive barking, dogs that won't leave the house, obsessive displays such as chasing shadows or tail chasing, destructive behaviour, fearful traits, and even self-harming (this list is not exhaustive!)
+Some examples include showing aggression towards people and/or other dogs, biting, resource guarding,separation anxiety, excessive barking, dogs that won't leave the house, obsessive displays such as chasing shadows or tail chasing, destructive behaviour, fearful traits, and even self-harming (this list is not exhaustive!)

 The consultation is designed so that I can meet you and your dog at your home in order to gain vital background information; details about your dog's history, how you live your life together day to day, and the specific nature of the issue you face with your dog.
 In addition, I will also assess your dog's behaviour and will make observations of your interactions with each other.
 This will all assist me in identifying specific triggers, enabling me to determine an appropriate programme to help you rectify your dog's behaviour.

 Joyful Paws offers a follow-up session free of charge, along with written confirmation of the advice offered, plus on-going support via telephone and email.
-However, although the impression one gets from televised programmes about dog training is that behaviour issues are miraculously 'cured' within the hour the programme lasts for, in reality they can often take quite some time to resolve depending on the nature of the trauma, which requires consistency and patience on the part of the owner.
+However, although the impression one gets from televised programmes about dog training is that behaviour issues are miraculously 'cured' within the hour the programme lasts for, in reality they can often take quite some time to resolve depending on the nature of the trauma, which requires consistency and patience on the part of the guardian.

 If this is the case with your dog, then regular weekly training sessions are recommended thereafter so that progress can be monitored, and adjustments to the behaviour modification programme can be made as and when necessary.
 In any case, you will see improvements in your dog's behaviour within the first week following the consultation.